renexdev/learning-solidity/03_proofOfExistence/README.md

     `poe2.checkDocument('Xamedis rocks')`

     true

-### You can deploy and play with the contract on the testnet (stop testrpc before, or modify the truffle.js to set the network)
+### You can deploy and play with the contract on the testnet (stop testrpc and run geth, or modify the truffle.js to choose a network)

     `geth --testnet --rpc console 2>> geth.log`